rajatmodi62/rajatmodi62.github.io/assets/failure.md

 [14] capital one: you dont do nlp, so we don't love you. vlm's are not good enough.
+[15] sakana (again): fish got bored.
+[16] mach9: reject.
+      - coding round: he asked  if four points are coplanar (did that one)
+      - non maximal suppression code of boxes.
+        - calculate their iou. -> trapped here. made it too complicated.
+        -> never reached nms code.

-[15] sakana (again): fish got bored. time to pack bags, move to india, become farmer on my dad's farm :-)
+time to pack bags, move to india, become farmer on my dad's farm :-)
 ---